 Bio

-Starting in August 2025, I will be an assistant professor of statistics at the University of British Columbia in Vancouver.
+Since August 2025, I’m an assistant professor of statistics at the University of British Columbia in Vancouver.

-I then moved to the U.S and studied Physics at Yale University.
+I then moved to the U.S and studied Physics at Yale University within the context of a liberal arts education.
 I did research in Astronomy with the exoplanet group, under the supervision of professor Debra Fischer and Dr. Ji Wang.

 After graduating, I joined Metrum Research Group, a biomedical lab that specializes in modeling and simulation.
-There, I completed a one-year Pharmacometrics bootcamp in Hartford, CT, and continued as a visiting scientist for another year, in Boston, MA.
+There, I completed a one-year Pharmacometrics bootcamp in Hartford and continued as a visiting scientist for another year, in Boston.
 I worked closely with Bill Gillespie on the mathematical modeling of biomedical processes, with an emphasis on Bayesian inference and its computational implementations.

 From 2022 to 2025, I was a postdocotoral research fellow at the Flatiron Institute, Center for Computational Mathematics, in New York.
 My primary affiliation was with the Computational Statistics group.
 I was also part of the institute’s greater research effort in Machine Learning.